alexlib/dockerfiles/README.md

 2. Download this repository as a zip file, https://github.com/alexlib/dockerfiles/archive/master.zip
 3. Open the zip file and run the `run_openptv_macosx.sh`

+This image is built automatically on the DockerHub hub.docker.com/r/alexlib/openptv-python

 See the screencast:

 <img src="https://github.com/alexlib/gifs/blob/master/screencast_dockerfile.gif" width="400" />